On $p$-adic differential equations on semistable varieties: Characterizations of log convergent isocrystals in terms of stratifications

-We want to describe the property of being special in term of radius of convergence.
+\begin{remark} An example of the situation studied before appears in \cite{Ba} proposition 3.13 and corollary 3.14. \end{remark} We want to describe the property of being special in term of radius of convergence.
 We will use the formalism given in \cite{LS} in the local situation described before proposition \ref{immagineessenziale}.
 If we have an element $(E,\epsilon_n) \in \widehat{Str}(\hat{X}/\Spf(V))$, then we can take the inverse limit of the map that we considered in the proof of the proposition \ref{immagineessenziale}

 and we obtain

 According to definition 4.4.1 of \cite{LS} we can say that a section $s\in \Gamma(\hat{X},E)$ is $\eta$-convergent, with $\eta<1$ for the stratification $(E,\epsilon_n)$ if